BenLeJeune/Fantasy-Map-Generator/README.md

+# My Fork of Fantasy Map Generator
+Hello!
+I decided to make a fork of this to use CRDTs to create a version of this that features live editing capabilities, as well as possibly introducing new functionality, who knows.

 # Fantasy Map Generator

 Azgaar's _Fantasy Map Generator_ is a free client-side web application generating interactive and highly customizable svg maps based on voronoi diagram.